weprodev/Fox.Mockery.Framework/README.md

 1. Clone the repository
 2. Run this command on the Fox Mockery directory `make install`
+   > If the make command is not working for you run these commands
+   1. `cp .env.example .env`
+   2. `composer install`
+   3. `cd Fox-Mockery-Servers && docker-compose up -d --force-recreate && docker-compose build --force-rm`

 3. Now you can [open it on your browser](http://localhost:8085) and then use [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/downloads/)